 Is Mastic Gum the Solution?

 With too many soft foods in our diet, especially as children, our jaws are left underdeveloped.
 It’s a problem that affects our development well into adulthood.
-Ehrlich endorses chewing mastic gum as a possible way to partly reverse this process by strengthening your jaw muscles.
+Ehrlich endorses chewing with mastic gum as a possible way to partly reverse this process by strengthening your jaw muscles.

 However, the real solution will have to be realized generationally.
 Babies and toddlers simply shouldn’t be eating mostly soft foods like they do today, he says.